From The Archives

 xx-Nov-76

-AU Sydney.
-Band sign to EMI records.
+AU Brisbane.
+Band sign to EMI Records Australia.

 01/02-Dec-76

 AU Brisbane-West End,Bruce Window Electronic (BWE) studio (@ 10 Buchanan Street).
-Recording and mixing their first album "(I’m) Stranded" in 2 days.
-Engineered by Mark Moffatt.
-Produced by Rod Coe.
+Recording their first album "(I’m) Stranded" in 2 days.
+Engineered and produced by Rod Coe.
 Nine songs recorded: One Way Street/ Wild About You [Andy James/Missing Links]/ Messin' With The Kid/ Erotic Neurotic/ Kissin' Cousins [Wise/Starr-Elvis Presley]/ Story Of Love/ Demolition Girl/ Nights In Venice/ Untitled.
-8 tracks together with the 2 tracks ("(I’m) Stranded/No Time" single) from the June sessions are released on their debut album.
-"Untitled" was released on "Wild About You 1976-1978" 2CD (Raven records, 2000) and "All Times Through Paradise" 4CD (EMI 2004).

 Stranded -Power Exchange